trap000d/dropbox-kindle-client/README.md

 ### Known Issues/Bugs/Limitations

+- Doesn't work with "App Folder" access Dropbox app type.
+You have to create "Full Dropbox" access application.
 - One'n'half-way synchronization (only newly created local files are uploaded to server).
 As ID of file is generated on the server, there is no reliable way to determine if file is changed locally by it's ID.
 File timestamp doesn't look good too as kindle clock might reset after cold restart.

 | Event | Supported |